stoplightio/spectral/docs/guides/3-javascript.md

 yarn global add @stoplight/spectral-core
 ```

-### CommonJS and ES6
+### CommonJS and ESM

-The examples on this page are written in ES6.
+The examples on this page are written in ESM.
 If you're using CommonJS, you have to import an additional module:

 ```js
 const { commonjs } = require("@stoplight/spectral-ruleset-bundler/plugins/commonjs"); needed if you want to use CommonJS